 All Healing skill abilities require an appropriate tagged Healer’s Kit.
-All Healer’s Kit are considered general craft that can be made by any Production skill.
+Basic Healing Kits are a Tinkering Production skill more advanced healing kits have inventories that the healer themselves must assemble and instructions on how to do that.
 All Healing skills require the healer to be in physical contact with the target of the healing (please keep in mind the rules about out-of-play physical contact) for the duration of the required treatment.
 This treatment should also be roleplayed as appropriate.

 With the return of Magic to the world all following abilities seem to work with supernatural speed beyond what has been recorded in medicine to date.

 Basic Healing Kits are the bare bones minimal tools needed to stop bleeding.
 This should easily in a 2” x 2” x 2” belt pouch.
 Suggested materials include a rolled up Ace bandage, roll of gauze, large folded cloth.

 Common Healing Kits are able to rapidly speed up recovery and as such they are a little more complex.
 They require at least 3 component parts, should easily fit in a 3” x 3” x 3” belt pouch.
 This may be some combination of bandages, gauze, large cloth, tourniquet, bottles of leeches (pasta in water works well), or other similar materials.